GSA-TTS/devCrew_s/docs/guides/DevCrew Agent Implementation Guide for AWS Strands.md

 technical_lead = Agent(
     name="Technical-Lead",
     system_prompt="""
-    You are a Technical Lead coordinating a software development team.
+    You are a Technical Lead coordinating a development team.
     You don't implement code yourself - you delegate to specialists:

     - backend_engineer: For API and server-side implementation